Tunisia

 Pending NGO Legislative / Regulatory Initiatives

-1. At the end of 2019, legislative and presidential elections were held.
-This resulted in a political crisis, with two governments forming in 2020 at the same time as the COVID-19 pandemic ushered in an unprecedented deterioration of the economic and social situation.
-These events deprioritized and delayed discussions on revising Decree 88 on Associations.
-Meanwhile, the government’s implementation of Decree 88 continued to be problematic, with associations being forced to register in the National Register of Institutions.
+The origin of the draft law is the legislative and presidential elections held in 2019, which resulted in a political crisis, with two governments forming in 2020 at the same time as the COVID-19 pandemic ushered in an unprecedented deterioration of the economic and social situation.
+These events deprioritized and delayed discussions on revising Decree No. 88 of 2011.
+Meanwhile, the government’s implementation of the decree continued to be problematic, with associations being forced to register in the National Register of Institutions.

-As of May 2022, the authorities reportedly were preparing a new draft law to end the implementation of Decree No. 88 of 2011, but with an aim of further restricting freedom of association.
-The Presidency of the Government has also sent to all ministries a version of the draft law.
-In addition, as part of its initiative to address gaps and shortcomings in Decree 88, the government is expected to issue draft laws on establishing foreign CSOs, on public benefit organizations, and on foundations.
+In May 2022, the authorities reportedly were preparing a new draft law to end the implementation of Decree No. 88 of 2011, but with an aim of further restricting freedom of association.
+The Presidency also sent to all ministries a version of the draft law.
+In addition, as part of its initiative to address alleged gaps and shortcomings in the decree, the government was expected to issue draft laws on establishing foreign NGO, on public benefit organizations, and on foundations.

 2. In March 2019, the government released a draft law on the creation of an electronic platform for CSO registration.
 While the draft law would overcome the challenge of Decree 88’s highly centralized registration process, it contains a number of problematic aspects, including provisions that would contradict Decree 88’s system of registration by notification and introduce additional reporting requirements that proscribe penalties for noncompliance.